cyberbotics/webots/docs/guide/appearances.md

 - `textureTransform`: Defines an optional 2d texture transform.

-- `environmentMap`: Defines an optional `Cubemap` node overriding the skybox for this object.

-- `IBLStrength`: Defines the strength of ambient lighting from the Cubemap node.
+- `IBLStrength`: Defines the strength of ambient lighting from the Background node.

 ## BakelitePlastic